nvictus/pqdict/docs/intro.rst

 License
 -------

 This module is released under the MIT license.
-The augmented heap implementation was adapted from the ``heapq`` module in the Python standard library, which was written by Kevin O'Connor and augmented by Tim Peters and Raymond Hettinger.
+The augmented heap implementation was adapted from the :mod:`heapq` module in the Python standard library, which was written by Kevin O'Connor and augmented by Tim Peters and Raymond Hettinger.

 Documentation